|Date of Birth||5 April 1901, Macon, Georgia, USA|

 Two-time Oscar-winner Melvyn Douglas was one of America's finest actors.
 In addition to his two Oscars, he also won a Tony Award and an Emmy.
 Douglas would enjoy cinema immortality if for no other reason than his being the man who made Greta Garbo laugh in Ernst Lubitsch's classic comedy Ninotchka (1939), but he was much, much more.

 He was born Melvyn Edouard Hesselberg on April 5, 1901, in Macon, Georgia.
 His father, Edouard Gregory Hesselberg, was a Latvian Jewish immigrant (from Riga).
-His mother, from Clark Furnace, Tennessee, was from a family with deep roots in the United States; she had English ancestry (including antecedents who were Mayflower passengers), and remote Italian roots (from the Taliaferro family).
-His father was a concert pianist who supported his family by teaching music at university-based conservatories.
+His mother, Lena Priscilla (Shackelford), from Clark Furnace, Tennessee, was from a family with deep roots in the United States, and the daughter of a Col. George Taliaferro Shackelford; she had English ancestry (including antecedents who were Mayflower passengers), and remote Italian roots (from the Taliaferro family).
+Melvyn's father was a concert pianist who supported his family by teaching music at university-based conservatories.
 Melvyn dropped out of high school to pursue his dream of becoming an actor.

 He made his Broadway debut in the drama "A Free Soul (1931)" at the Playhouse Theatre on January 12, 1928, playing the role of a raffish gangster (a part that would later make Clark Gable's career when the play was adapted to the screen).
 "A Free Soul" was a modest success, running for 100 performances.
 His next three plays were flops: "Back Here" and "Now-a-Days" each lasted one week, while "Recapture" lasted all of three before closing.
 He was much luckier with his next play, "Tonight or Never," which opened on November 18, 1930, at legendary producer David Belasco's theater.
 Not only did the play run for 232 performances, but Douglas met the woman who would be his wife of nearly 50 years: his co-star, Helen Gahagan.
 They were married in 1931.